ruthkonan05/cctv/README.md

 📊 Use Cases
 🔹 Office or restricted space monitoring
-🔹 Automatic identification of individuals based on their movements 🔹 Real-time visualization of entries and exits
+🔹 Automatic identification of individuals based on their movements

+# README - Advanced Person Detection System

+## Project Overview

+In the second semester, we improved our initial project by integrating a camera to enhance person detection.
+Additionally, we developed a mobile application using Flutter, which sent alerts upon detecting a person and displayed information about lab members.
+If an unknown person was detected, their information was also shown.

+## Technologies & Components Used

+Ultrasonic Sensor (HC-SR04): Continued use for movement detection.

+Camera: Added for visual recognition of detected individuals.

+OpenCV (Python Library): Used for face detection and recognition.

+Raspberry Pi: Used for processing sensor and camera data.

+MongoDB: Real-time database for storing detected individuals.

+Flutter (Mobile App): Developed to send alerts and display information.

+Notification System: Sends alerts when a person is detected.

+Implementation Details

+Person Detection:

+The HC-SR04 sensor and camera work together to detect movement and capture images.

+OpenCV processes the images to recognize known individuals.

+### Real-Time Alert System:

+If a person is detected, their data is stored in MongoDB.

+The Flutter app receives a notification with the detected person's details.

+If the person is unknown, their image is displayed in the app.

+### Mobile Application:

+Built with Flutter to allow real-time monitoring.

+Displays lab members and unknown individuals.

+Sends notifications when someone enters the monitored area.

+Goals Achieved

+Integrated camera-based detection using OpenCV.

+Developed a mobile application for real-time alerts.

+Implemented real-time notifications with person information.

+How to Use

+Connect the camera and HC-SR04 sensor to the Raspberry Pi.

+Run the detection script to start person recognition.

+Open the Flutter mobile app to receive notifications.

+Train the face recognition model for improved accuracy.

+Author

+[Konan Ruth ]
+🔹 Real-time visualization of entries and exits

 ## 🚀 Conclusion